gprolcastelo/synthetic_medulloblastoma/README.md

 15. `python src/diff_genes_comparison.py` finds the overlap between differentially expressed genes and external data (Northcott et al. 2019 and Núñez-Carpintero et al. 2021).
 16. `src/gprofiler.R` performs gene set enrichment analysis on the genes determined to be important in step 12.

-Finally, the Jupyter Notebook `putting_results_together.ipynb` contains the code for ad-hoc processes that were not included in the `src` folder codes.
+Finally, the Jupyter Notebook `final_analyses.ipynb` contains the code for ad-hoc processes that were not included in the `src` folder codes.

 ## Contributing